-8.1 Stock prices
+8.1 Stock price

-The shares of PZU were first traded on Warsaw Stock Exchange (WSE, Giełda Papierów Wartościowych) on 12 May 2010.
-The Company is among the largest listed with WSE and has been included in WIG20 since its IPO.
+PZU's shares were first traded on the Warsaw Stock Exchange on 12 May 2010.
+PZU is one of the largest companies listed on the WSE and has been in the WIG20 index since its IPO.

-Further, it has been included in RESPECT Index and WIGdiva, as well as CEERIUS sustainable development index (CEE Responsible Investment Universe).
-CEERIUS is an index of Wiener Börse for Central and Eastern European (CEE) companies.
+Further, it is in the RESPECT Index and WIGdiv, WIG 30.
+Since 2012, PZU's shares are also in the CEERIUS sustainable development index (CEE Responsible Investment Universe).
+CEERIUS is an index of the Wiener Börse for Central and Eastern European (CEE) companies.
 It consists of companies that meet certain quality criteria regarding social and ecological aspects.